 Preliminary results: Ethical approval was obtained from the Institutional Helsinki Committee at Soroka University Medical Center (approval number 0217-22-SOR).
 Sample collection and all experiments needed for the study are approved.
-Our preliminary results demonstrate four critical results supporting our proposal. a) We can collect the necessary samples. (b) We have obtained the capability and experience to conduct experiments and analyze cell phenotyping and functional tests related to HSCs. (c) We are proficient at collecting and analyzing clinical and demographic data for the study groups. (d) We have the expertise and facilities to perform the in vivo humanized mice experiment.
+Our preliminary results demonstrate four critical results supporting our proposal.
+1. We can collect the necessary samples.
+2. We have obtained the capability and experience to conduct experiments and analyze cell phenotyping and functional tests related to HSCs.
+3. We are proficient at collecting and analyzing clinical and demographic data for the study groups.
+4. We have the expertise and facilities to perform the in vivo humanized mice experiment.

 Thus far, we have collected 55 UCB samples from women diagnosed with GDM, PET, and HC (25, 5, and 25, respectively).
 The sample volumes are 50-70 ml.
+Additionally, we collected the following clinical data for each donor: age, birth weight, blood pressure, gestational age at delivery, parity, and gravidity.
+The GDM group had a statistically significant higher maternal age (p=0.033) and systolic blood pressure 14-20 hrs before birth (p=0.003) (Table 1).
+No significant differences were found in the mother’s weight and diastolic blood pressure, gravidity, parity, or baby weight.
+The CBC of the GDM and HC groups were compared to evaluate the impact of GDM on general hematopoiesis (Fig. 4).
+The analysis showed no significant differences in WBC, monocyte (MONO), lymphocyte (LYMPH), and total mononuclear cell (MNC) levels between the two groups (Fig. 4A).
+However, red blood cells (RBCs) were significantly lower in the GDM group than controls (p=0.0065), indicating a potential impact of GDM on erythropoiesis.
+In contrast, the EPO analysis revealed no significant differences between the GDM and HC groups.